Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Introduction

 \section{Introduction}

-Numerous real-world data---such as molecules, electric circuits or social networks---can be represented by graphs.
-Machine learning over graphs is thus an important approach to find underlying relations among them, and make predictions concerning novel data.
-So far, graph neural networks (GNNs) have proved successful on a plethora of learning tasks over graphs~\citep{wu2020comprehensive, zhou2020graph}, spanning across domains such as chemistry~\citep{deshpande2002automated, jin2018junction, reiser2022graph}, biology~\citep{stokes2020deep, zitnik2017predicting, zitnik2018modeling}, social recommendations~\citep{ying2018graph} or electronic design automation~\citep{lopera2021survey}.

-One of the most popularly adopted GNN architecture is message passing neural network (MPNN), which maintains a representation vector $h_u$ for each node $u$, and iteratively updates it by gathering information from the neighboring nodes of $u$.
-Despite its relative simplicity and efficiency, it has several weaknesses that severely limit its performance.
+Graph neural networks (GNNs) have proved successful on a plethora of learning tasks over graphs~\citep{wu2020comprehensive, zhou2020graph}, spanning across domains such as chemistry~\citep{deshpande2002automated, jin2018junction, reiser2022graph}, biology~\citep{stokes2020deep, zitnik2017predicting, zitnik2018modeling}, social recommendations~\citep{ying2018graph} or electronic design automation~\citep{lopera2021survey}.
+One of the most popularly adopted GNN architecture is message passing neural network (MPNN), which maintains a representation vector $\bm{h}_u$ for each node $u$, and iteratively updates it by gathering information from the neighboring nodes of $u$.
+Despite its relative simplicity and efficiency, several weaknesses severely limit its performance.
 One important problem is its \textbf{limited expressive power}, referring to the fact that MPNNs often fail to distinguish between two non-isomorphic graphs, or two structurally different nodes with similar neighborhood configuration~\citep{xu2018powerful, zhang2021labeling}.
 Another issue is its \textbf{inability to capture global properties} of graphs, meaning that it cannot truthfully learn long-range interactions within a graph, due to ``oversquashing'' that occurs as a result of multiple message passing steps~\citep{alon2020bottleneck, dwivedi2022long}.
 In this paper, we refer to the former problem as a lack of \textbf{local} expressive power, while the latter as one concerning \textbf{global} expressive power.